Ryoan-ji Temple in Kyoto

 History

 The Ryoan-ji Temple was originally a villa of the powerful Fujiwara clan during the Heian Period (794 - 1185).
 In 1450 Hosokawa Katsumoto (1430 - 1473), a feudal warlord within the Ashikaga Shogunate, changed the villa into a Zen temple.
 During the Onin War (1467 - 1477) the temple was burned down, but in 1488 completely reconstructed by Hosokawa Masamoto (1466 – 1507).
 The exact date of the creation of the famous rock garden is still not clear to this day.
-Some researches say it was in 1488 during the Muromachi period (1336 - 1573) by garden designer and monk Soami (1472 - 1525).
-The temple burned down in 1797 and was rebuilt short after.
-Since then nothing has changed anymore on the temple layout and architecture.
-In 1994 the Ryoan-ji Zen Temple was declared a UNESCO World Heritage Site and being part of the Historic Monuments of Ancient Kyoto.
+Some researchers say it was in 1488 during the Muromachi period (1336 - 1573) by garden designer and monk Soami (1472 - 1525).
+The temple burned down in 1797 and was rebuilt shortly after.
+Since then nothing has changed anymore in the temple layout and architecture.
+In 1994 the Ryoan-ji Zen Temple was declared a UNESCO World Heritage Site and is part of the Historic Monuments of Ancient Kyoto.

 Location